 Document guidelines to ensure consistency.
 As you move through the above phases of developing your brand voice and tone, keep a strong and detailed set of notes for reference.
 Next, create brand voice guidelines that outline best practices for explaining company values and maintaining consistency across digital and printed content.
 This is particularly important if you’re working with a content writing service which has writers who aren’t as familiar with your brand’s materials as much as an in-house writer.
 Also, marketing agencies and PR firms can refer to a tone-of-voice guide they can when they write.

-Image, right: by Scott Graham-OQMZwNd3ThU-Unsplash.
+Image, above: by Scott Graham-OQMZwNd3ThU-Unsplash.

 Example of a tone-of-voice guide

 - Positioning statement.
 Report on why you’ve decided to start managing your tone of voice, and how this guide can help people in their writing on behalf of your brand.